What Other Jobs Can a Medical Assistant Apply For?

 Home Health Aide Salaries

-According to the BLS, the average hourly wage for a home health aide is about $14, with an annual average salary* of about $29,000.
-However, home health aide in the top 90th percentile can earn as much as $18 an hour with an annual salary* of $37,000.
+According to the BLS, the average hourly wage for a home health aide is about $15, with an annual average salary* of about $31,000.

 Home Health Aide Job Outlook